Back to Blog

 Getting to Movistar Arena - Palacio de los Deportes: Complete Transport Guide

-Navigating your way to the epicentre of rock on Saturday, 9 January 2027, to witness Warcry at the Movistar Arena - Palacio de los Deportes is straightforward with these transport options:
+Navigating your way to the epicentre of metal in Madrid on 9 January 2027 is straightforward, thanks to the city’s excellent public transport network.
+The Movistar Arena – Palacio de los Deportes is situated in a well-connected area, making your journey as smooth as a blistering guitar solo.

-By Car: Driving to the Movistar Arena is possible, but parking in central Madrid is notoriously challenging and expensive.
-While there might be some on-site parking facilities, they are often limited and fill up quickly.
-It is generally recommended to avoid driving directly to the venue unless absolutely necessary and to pre-book parking or utilize alternative transport.
+By Car: Driving directly to the Movistar Arena can be challenging.
+Parking in central Madrid is notoriously limited and expensive.
+While there might be some on-site parking facilities, they are usually reserved for event organisers or VIPs and fill up extremely quickly.
+Street parking in the surrounding residential areas is also scarce and often restricted.
+It is strongly recommended to utilise public transport to avoid parking stress and significant costs.

-Early Arrival: To soak in the atmosphere, find good spots for merchandise, and avoid queues for entry and refreshments, arriving at least 1.5 to 2 hours before the advertised door opening time is highly recommended.
-Designated waiting areas outside the venue will be available.
+Early Arrival: To soak in the atmosphere, secure good merchandise, and avoid the rush, arriving at least 1.5 to 2 hours before the doors open is advisable, especially for a high-profile concert like this.
+Designated waiting areas outside the venue will likely be available.

 Food, Drink & Local Recommendations